 The State of Oregon granted Rogue Retreat two large grants in 2009 that provided 19 apartments and case management funding thus making Rogue Retreat a Permanent Supportive Housing Program for the homeless.
 In 2010 the State of Oregon partnered Rogue Retreat with the Housing Authority of Jackson County to purchase and operate 23 more apartments under Rogue Retreat’s program.

-Since then Rogue Retreat has expanded to overseeing 44 apartments, women’s and men’s recovery homes, three social enterprises (i.e., Clean Sweep, Hope University, Thrift Shop), a year-round Kelly Shelter, and Hope Village (the first tiny house village in Southern Oregon) in Medford, as well as a shelter and Foundry Village in Grants Pass.
+Since then, Rogue Retreat has expanded to overseeing 44 apartments, women’s and men’s recovery homes, the Kelly Shelter (the first year-round “low barrier” shelter in Southern Oregon), Hope Village (the first tiny house village in Southern Oregon) in Medford, Urban Campground (the first urban campground in Southern Oregon), three social enterprises (i.e., Clean Sweep, Hope University, Thrift Shop), and with plans to operate the Foundry Village and a shelter in Grants Pass.

 Our case management services have grown to include wrap-around supportive services to help participants transition into permanent housing and self-sufficiency.
 Rogue Retreat believes in giving homeless a hand up on their journey from homelessness to stability.